SCLu17/font-newg8/README.md

 ## Download

-Fonts in OTF and TTF format can be downloaded from [GitHub Releases](../../releases/tag/continuous).
+Fonts in TTF format can be downloaded from [GitHub Releases](../../releases).

 ## Copyright and License